yanneta/msds501/hws/hw3/leetcode.md

 > You may assume that each input would have exactly one solution, and you may not use the same element twice.

-> You can return the answer in any order.
+> You should return the answer in order.

 5. Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.